AishAM807/Panic-Attacks-Data-Analysis/README.md

 ### Step followed:

 - Step 1 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
 - Step 2 : Certain symptom-related fields such as Shortness of Breath and Sweating were originally stored as categorical text values (“Yes”, “No”).
 These variables were converted into   binary numerical indicators (1 = Yes, 0 = No) using the Conditional Column feature in Power Query Editor.
 - Step 3 : A new derived column “HML Panic Score” was created to categorize patients into High, Medium, and Low risk groups based on their Panic Score values.
 Threshold ranges were   defined to segment individuals according to severity levels.

 		= Table.AddColumn(#"Changed Type2", "HML_PANIC_SCORE", each if [PANIC_SCORE] <= 4 then "LOW" else if [PANIC_SCORE] >= 8 then "HIGH" else "MEDIUM")

 - Step 4 : The first report page was designed using a dedicated “Panic Attack” theme.
 The canvas background and visual styling were customized to create a healthcare-	   oriented interface and improve visual readability
 - Step 5 : A second report page was developed to analyze the number of patients experiencing different panic attack symptoms.
 Bar chart visualizations were used to  compare the frequency of symptoms such as dizziness, chest pain, sweating, and shortness of breath.
 - Step 6 : A new calculated column “Age Group” was created using a DAX IF function to categorize patients into age brackets (for example: Youth, Adult, Senior) based  on the existing AGE column.
-- Step 7 : for creating new column following DAX expression was written;
+- Step 7 : for creating a new column following DAX expression was written;

 		age_group = IF('PANIC_ATTACK_DATA '[AGE] <= 17, "Child",
                      IF('PANIC_ATTACK_DATA '[AGE] <= 24, "Adolescent",